camunda-consulting/camunda-7-code-examples/snippets/tenancytest/README.md

     ![](images/db_files.png)

 2. Open Postman.
-Import the &quot;tenancy retroactively.postman\_collection.json&quot; file into Postman.
+Import the [tenancy retroactively.postman_collection.json](tenancy%20retroactively.postman_collection.json) file into Postman.
 You should see something like this:

     ![](images/PostmanCollection.png)